catocodedev/installers/catoscript/README.md

-# How to use!
+# How to use for install!
 Windows Only!
 ## Step 1
-Download the insatller exe file.
+[Download](https://github.com/catocodedev/installers/raw/main/catoscript/cato-installer.exe) the installer exe file.
 ## Step 2
 Place the installer where you would like catoscript to be insatlled.
 ## Step 3